opennvm/nvmkv-java/README.md

 * `libfio_kv_helper-<version>.so`, the C shared library
 * `fiokv-java-api-<version>.jar`, the Java binding

-If you use these outputs in a non-Maven project, don't forget to grab the appropriate version of the JNA library JAR (check the dependency version in `api/pom.xml`) and place it in your classpath.

 Usage
 -----

-First, make sure that the JNA and Java binding JARs are on your classpath.
-You will also need to set `LD_LIBRARY_PATH` to a directory containing the `libfio_kv_helper-<version>.so` library.
+First, make sure that the Java binding JAR are on your classpath, and that your `LD_LIBRARY_PATH` contains the directory with the `libfio_kv_helper-<version>.so` library.

 On the Java side, you can now simply access the library through a